morrislaptop/looped/docs/eloquent-serialization.md

     return $user->makeHidden('attribute')->toArray();

-<a name="appending-values-to-json"></a>
 ## Appending Values To JSON

 Occasionally, when casting models to an array or JSON, you may wish to add attributes that do not have a corresponding column in your database.
-To do so, first define an [accessor](/docs/{{version}}/eloquent-mutators) for the value:
+To do so, first define an [accessor](/eloquent-mutators) for the value:

     <?php